 Rule 10: The order of execution can deliver tangible results faster.

 OK, so you’d expect a consulting company to make a pitch for consulting services right?
 But seriously, if you have a project that is costing you $1 million or more it doesn’t take a lot of advise to be given to improve the return from the project.
 We would suggest investing anywhere between 1% and 5% of your projected project cost to get advice on developing the initial strategy and high level project plans.
 If product selection is involved it is also a good idea to seek independent advice.
 A vendor tied to one solution is almost always going to recommend their own.
 When it comes to execution of the strategy there are a number of options worth considering.
 A project like this is likely to come on top of an existing workload so it may be that you need to expand your team in the short term to cope with the extra workload.
 If that is the case either hire somebody or engage one or more contractors that have experience with the type of migration and/or technologies that you are going to start using.
 Another approach worth considering is finding experts in the new technology and have them work on the first application to create a good example for your own team to work from.
 You might then use those experts in the role of mentors for the next few projects and later have them on call to help out when problems arise with later applications.

-Rule 11: Find smart part and use them as often as you can
+Rule 11: Find smart partners and use them as often as you can